yeskunall/www/readme.md

 #### Locally

 This application runs on Node LTS, which is currently `v20.12.2`.
+There are some features (for example, `.toSliced`) this project uses that are only available on Node.js LTS and above.
 This matches the configuration set on Vercel.

 ```sh
 bun dev --host